January 10, 2013

 Once I understood the liberty I had in Christ, it became fairly easy to adapt to the “English” world.
 It was and still is, however, very hard for me to know that my parents and I will never have the same relationship we had growing up.
 When someone leaves the Amish, parents and family respond in a very similar way that they would toward a funeral or death of a loved one.
 They have very little contact with me, but I go see them every once in a while since I live in the same community with them now.
 I praise God that I can know why they do and realize that they just don't understand my life I have with Christ .

-I am married now with a beautiful wife, a daughter, and a newborn son.
+I am married now with a beautiful wife and five children.
 My future looks very bright.
 In the future, I would really love to go to a Bible college, and I have a long term goal of being in the mission’s field one day.
 I can’t wait to see what God has in store for me and my family!

 Note to the reader: